 Most of the Service Dogs Schools in the US do breed their own dogs to enhance desirable traits and the health and longevity of the dogs.
 Even with careful, sophisticated breeding and genetics techniques used, there’s a graduation rate of only 30-40% of their dogs.

 Meanwhile, there’s a huge overpopulation of dogs in the US, with 3.9 Million of them entering shelters each year.
-About 1.2 Million of them are euthanized each year. (statistics provided by ASPCA).
-Putnam Service Dogs will use shelter and rescue group dogs to help contribute to the solution of dog overpopulation in this country.
+About 390,000 of them are euthanized each year. (statistics provided by ASPCA).
+Putnam Service Dogs trains shelter and rescue group dogs to help contribute to the solution of dog overpopulation in this country.

 A Rare Type of Dog

 Service Dogs are a rare type of dog, almost not a dog, as service dog trainers say.
-Service Dogs have to be confident so they’re not easily startled or spooked.
+Service Dogs can’t stop and sniff anything of interest to them.
+They have to be confident so they’re able to walk through a crowd of strangers, encounter new situations, and not easily be startled or spooked.
 They have to be focused, with a strong work ethic – willing to focus on their handler to the exclusion of other dogs, nap time, and other diversions.
 They’re taught to pee and poop on cue, not to use it to mark territory.
-Dogs serving recipients with physical disabilities other than blindness have to be calm, low energy, and very trainable.
+Dogs serving recipients with physical disabilities other than blindness have to be calm, lower energy, and very trainable.

-Putnam Service Dogs is committed to training any promising dog, regardless of its breed.
-We will search for young dogs in shelters and rescue groups, that exhibit the necessary traits.
-Dogs selected by Putnam Service Dogs that don’t prove to be suitable to become service dogs will be carefully adopted out by the staff.
-These dogs’ attractiveness as pets will be improved by the socialization and training they have received from volunteers and training staff at Putnam Service Dogs.
+Putnam Service Dogs is committed to training mixed breed rescue dogs.
+We search for healthy young dogs in shelters and rescue groups who exhibit the necessary traits; the right head and heart.
+Dogs selected by Putnam Service Dogs that don’t prove capable of becoming service dogs are carefully adopted out by our staff.
+These dogs’ attractiveness as pets is improved by the socialization and training they’ve received from volunteers and training staff at Putnam Service Dogs.